 Here are a few more interesting facts about Chili:

 The beans are the cause.
 Many beans have sugars and starches that are difficult for some people to digest.
 This can result in that uncomfortable gassy, bloated feeling.

 Canned beans will tend to cause fewer problems than dry bean because the cooking process has removed the gas-causing sugars and starches.
 Rinsing canned beans can further reduce the possibility that they will give you gas.

 Not soaking or undercooking dried beans tends to cause the most problems.
 Dried kidney beans, navy beans, and pinto beans are some of the biggest gas-causing culprits.

 When using dried beans, you’ll want to ensure that they are properly soaked and fully cooked.
 After soaking, make sure to discard the water that the beans were soaked in because the compounds that cause the gas will have leeched out of the beans into the water.

 Adding baking soda to the water when cooking your beans will also help eliminate the problem starches.
 The other benefit of adding baking soda to the water is that it will give you more tender beans in less time.
 You only need to add ⅛ teaspoon of baking soda to the water and mix it well into the beans to get the best results.

 What Do You Serve Chili With?

 Nothing goes better with a bowl of chili than a warm slice of cornbread with butter spread on it.
 If you are looking for a cornbread recipe with a little kick to it, check out my Texas Wildfire Cornbread.

-As for toppings; we like to add a mild shredded cheddar cheese, a dollop of sour cream and some chives.
+As for toppings: we like to add mild shredded cheddar cheese, a dollop of sour cream and some chives.
 My hubby also loves adding a few slices of avocado as well.